Self-supervised neural operator for solving partial differential equations: Additional details on SNO

 We now take the BNNs with random Fourier feature activation function, i.e. $\sigma = [\cos, \sin]^T$, as an example to derive the corresponding kernel function.
 We can rewrite $h$ in Eq. \eqref{eq:bnn} as $h(\bm{x})=\sqrt{2}\sin(\bm{W_1}\bm{x}+\bm{b_1}+\frac{\pi}{4}\bm{I})$, With the aid of Eq. \eqref{eq:kernel2}, we can obtain that:

-Since $\bm{W}_1$ and $\bm{b}_1$ are independently and identically distributed zero-mean Gaussian distributions, we can then obtain the following:
+Since $\bm{W}_1$ and $\bm{b}_1$ are assumed to be independently and identically distributed zero-mean Gaussian distributions, we can further obtain that:

 where $l= 1/\sigma_{\bm{W}_1}$.
+We note that (1) essentially the same results can be obtained with $\bm{b}_1 = 0$, instead of assigning Gaussian priors to $\bm{b}_1$, and (2) the bias term $\bm{b}_2$ only affects the range of the kernel function.
+We therefore set $\bm{b}_1 = \bm{b}_2 = 0$ in the PI-sampler for simplicity in this study.

-Illustration examples for BNNs with different priors are displayed in Fig. \ref{fig:bnns_kernels}, in which (1) all BNNs have one single hidden layer with the width 100, (2) the priors for all parameters are assumed to be independent zero-mean Gaussian distribution, (3) we drop the bias in the final linear layer of BNNs since it only changes the range of the the kernel function for simplicity, and (4) each kernel function is computed using Monte Carlo method with 10,000 samples.
+In theory, we need the width of BNNs goes to infinity to converge to a Gaussian process.
+However, it is empirically observed that BNNs with more than 50 nodes in the hidden layer are wide enough to converge to GPs \cite{pearce2020expressive,yang2020physics}.
+In addition, the kernel function can be obtained analytically for BNNs with several specific activation functions, e.g. ReLU, radial basis function (RBF), Fourier feature activation function, and so on.
+For BNNs with activation functions, e.g. $tanh$, it is challenging to derive the kernel function analytically, but we can estimate it numerically.
+Illustrative examples for the BNNs with different priors are displayed in Fig. \ref{fig:bnns_kernels}, in which (1) all BNNs have a single hidden layer with the width 100, (2) $\bm{b_1} = \bm{b}_2 = 0$, while the priors for the remaining parameters are assumed to be independent zero-mean Gaussian distributions, and (3) each kernel function is computed based on Eq. \eqref{eq:kernel2} using the Monte Carlo method with 10,000 samples.

-It is worth noting that we can obtain diverse kernel functions to enrich the training data in SNO, e.g. periodic kernels, etc., if we apply more advanced techniques, e.g., feature expansion or wrapping, addition, multiplication, and so on, to BNNs.
+It is also worth noting that diverse kernel functions can be obtained to enrich the training data in SNO, e.g. periodic kernels, etc., if we apply more advanced techniques, e.g., feature expansion or wrapping, addition, multiplication, and so on, to BNNs.
 Interested readers are directed to \cite{pearce2020expressive,williams2006gaussian}.